-There is a strong argument (and many proofs) in the business world that this decade will be defined by a very particular type of online commerce.
+There is a strong argument that this decade will be defined by a very particular type of online commerce.

 Now’s the time to understand mCommerce and make sure you’ve accounted for it in your digital marketing plans.
 Fortunately, mCommerce is more of a label and a mindset than another technology that you need to learn.